 You may have heard that some countries are planning to introduce a COVID vaccine passport system (as proof of your vaccination for COVID-19) later this year or have already done so.
 The NHS COVID Pass in the UK has allowed individuals to demonstrate their COVID-19 status.
 The European Union made available its EU Digital COVID Certificate (or simply put, EU COVID-19 vaccine passport) for all EU citizens and residents, as well as for specific categories of travellers from third countries, from 1 July 2021, which is accepted in the UK from 1 August 2021.

 How and when will you be able to get your hands on these vaccine passports?
 How much freedom will they give you?
 Will you need one if you want to travel or move overseas?
 And how does it affect expats living and working in a foreign country?
 Are foreign vaccinations going to be recognised in the UK?
 To help you keep track, we’ve created this handy guide.
-But first, a quick note to say that we are an expat health insurance company and we don’t actually help expats with getting COVID-19 vaccinations or any other vaccinations.
+But first, a quick note to say that we are an expat health insurance company and we don’t actually help expats with getting COVID-19 passports.

 Before allowing travellers to enter, some countries require evidence that they have had certain vaccinations – for example, against yellow fever or polio.